-- The only inhabitants of snake island are thousands of snakes, beetles, cockroaches, locusts, and birds.
+- The only inhabitants of “Snake Island,” which is around 21 miles off the coast of Sao Paolo in Brazil, are thousands of snakes, beetles, cockroaches, locusts, and birds.

 - Modern day pirates seek out the golden lancehead snake, which fetches upwards of $30,000 on the black market.
 The venom is highly desired by scientists and pharmaceutical companies.

 - The golden lancehead vipers on Snake Island evolved over time so that their venom can incapacitate birds before they are able to fly away.
-It can even melt flesh, and will kill a human within an hour.
+It can even melt flesh, and will kill a human within hours.

 If you haven’t heard about “Snake Island” yet, it’s about time you did.
 Located roughly 21 miles off the coast of Sao Paolo, Brazil is an island full of, you guessed it: snakes!
 But why do people seek out Snake Island, and what makes the snakes living on it so special?